 Once you've added that, you'll notice that all of your cards will now have a 'Custom Fields' option on the right-hand side.
 From here, you can add in as many custom fields as you'd like to whichever card you'd like.
 In this example below, I've added a date field called 'Start Date', and a number field called 'Number of requests'.
 You can add as many of these as you'd like to as many cards as you'd like.
 And that's Trello Custom Fields!

-Note: If you have a free account on Trello, and can only use one power-up at a time, have no fear!
-You can use Unito through our website (app.unito.io), and safely deactivate our power-up; you don't need it to connect your boards if you're using our web app!
+Note: If you have a free user on Trello, and can only use one power-up at a time, have no fear!
+You can use our standalone Unito App at https://app.unito.io, and safely deactivate our power-up.
 That way, you can have custom fields, and continue to use us as normal!

 Syncing Trello Custom Fields to other tools